-Also ability to disengage also adds an additional challenge.
+The ability for the enemy to disengage adds an additional challenge.
 If you want to drive off an enemy, you can.
 If you want to sink an enemy, you will need to deliberately target the propulsion systems to prevent it from escaping.
 Shots that you might have otherwise just targeted the magazines with...